 There are several ways colleges evaluate scores from multiple tests

 If you take the SAT/ACT two or more times, it's important to understand how colleges will view and consider your scores.
+Superscoring means that a college will sum your highest section scores from across multiple sittings to create a composite superscore.
 Colleges generally follow one of three policies when evaluating your scores from multiple test sittings:

 Here's the beauty of superscoring.